s-nez/uj-asd/ex12-avl/README.md

 * kind of operation (Insert or Delete)
 * input value
-* rotations (which element was rotated in which way or 'no rot' if no rotations occured)
+* rotations (which element was rotated in which way or "no rot" if no rotations occured)
 * key contained in the root
 * the tree height